 Lines of Credit

 These types of loan, which are usually offered through your bank, offer you the chance to withdraw money as you need it, much like a credit card, and to pay back the balance at a later date plus a certain amount of interest.
 Keep in mind though that many banks need some sort of guarantee that you will pay, so they will often ask you to have someone co-sign with you or to put your real estate assets as a surety.
 As with a mortgage, failure to pay this type of loan back can result in repossession of your home.
-You may need to find a lawyer to help you sort out the real estate law transactions.
+You may need to find a lawyer to help you with some law advice.

 Government Loans and Grants